CTurt/PS4-playground/README.md

 `Get Stack Name` - Get stack base, size, and name

 ### Socket
-`Socket` - Send a message to a specific IP and Port
+`Send Message` - Send a TCP message to the specified IP and port